pombredanne/centidb/docs/index.rst

 The first attempt came during 2011 while porting from App Engine and a Datastore-alike was needed.
 All alternatives included so much weirdness (Java?
+Erlang?
 JavaScript?
 BSON?
+Auto-magico-sharding?
-Auto-magico-sharding? ``PageFaultRetryableSection``?!?) that I eventually canned the project, rendered incapable of picking something as **simple as a database** that was *good enough*, overwhelmed by false promises, fake distinctions and overstated greatness in the endless PR veiled by marketing site designs, and driven by people for whom the embodiment of *elegance* is the choice of font on a Powerpoint slide.
+``PageFaultRetryableSection``?!?) that I eventually canned the project, rendered incapable of picking something as **simple as a database** that was *good enough*, overwhelmed by false promises, fake distinctions and overstated greatness in the endless PR veiled by marketing site designs, and driven by people for whom the embodiment of *elegance* is more often the choice of font on a Powerpoint slide.

 Storing data isn't hard: it has effectively been solved **since at least 1972** when the B-tree appeared, also known as the core of SQLite 3, the core of